reiscw/RaspberryPI5Desktop/README.md

 1. Boot and login to the Raspberry Pi 5
 2. sudo rpi-update
 3. sudo reboot
-4. Use the built-in imager utility to write the operating system to the NVME drive (confirm the same settings)
+4. Use the built-in imager utility to write the operating system to the NVME drive (do not preset settings)
 5. sudo nano /boot/firmware/config.txt
 6. Add dtparam=pciex1_gen=3 to the end of config.txt and save (CTRL+X + Y)
 7. sudo reboot